-Once on campus, word quickly spread that I was going to get jumped again by the same boy and his companions.
+Once on campus, word quickly spread that I would get jumped again by the same boy and his companions.

 I will admit to being anxious.
 My stomach was in knots.
 I didn’t hear a single thing anyone said in my first class of the day.

-Much to my surprise I was greeted by an old friend I hadn’t seen in about a year.
-Jerry was six foot four and 240 pounds (108.86 kilogram) of solid muscle.
+Much to my surprise, I was greeted by an old friend I hadn’t seen in about a year.
+Jerry was six foot four and 240 pounds (108.86 kilograms) of solid muscle.
 He didn’t say why he was there.
 He just walked with me to the next class.

 Looking back, I can identify the reasons why I was reluctant to ask for rescue.
 I can recognize the signs that I was desperately in need of rescue.
 I can see what I could and could not have done to aid in my own rescue.

 But I still find it difficult to ask for rescue.
-I still have difficulty in recognizing my need of rescue, I still encounter difficult in correctly assessing what I can and cannot do in the midst of my troubles.
+I still have difficulty recognizing my need for rescue; I still encounter difficulty in correctly assessing what I can and cannot do in the midst of my troubles.
 So, today I am reminding myself of some truths that I know but easily forget.

 Why men are reluctant to ask to be rescued.